d3plus/d3plus-hierarchy/example/getting-started.md

   .render();
 ```

-Colors are assigned to each unique ID using [d3plus-color](https://github.com/d3plus/d3plus-color#assign), and the rectangles are created using the [d3plus-shape](https://github.com/d3plus/d3plus-shape) module.
+Colors are assigned to each unique ID using the color [assign](http://d3plus.org/docs/#assign) function, and the rectangles are created using the [Rect](http://d3plus.org/docs/#Rect) class.